TalBar4444/CustomAlertDialog/README.md

 ```

 #### CustomErrorDialog
-Displays an Error message, with 1 button.
+Displays an Error message with 1 button.
 ```
     CustomDialog.showDialog(this, CustomDialog.DialogType.ERROR,
           "Error",